colinpetruno/portunus/README.md

 - `encrypter` - This is responsible for setting the encrypter that encrypts decrypts the data.
 - `max_key_duration` - Timeframe for how old you want to allow keys to exist for.
   Ideally your keys are constantly being rotated.
 Used in key rotation tasks.

+&nbsp;
 ## Storage adaptors

 Storage adaptors provide the interface to determine which master key to decrypt a data key.
 Portunus comes with two adaptors to access master keys out of the box.

-- Portunus::StorageAdaptors::Environment
+- **Portunus::StorageAdaptors::Environment**
-- Portunus::StorageAdaptors::Credentials
+- **Portunus::StorageAdaptors::Credentials**

 We need to keep track of the following items: